The military has taken over in Sudan. Here's what happened - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Ivana Kottasová wrote from London.
-CNN’s Yassir Abdullah, Kareem Khadder, Hamdi Alkhshali, Kareem El Damanhoury, Mostafa Salem, Jennifer Deaton, Eliza Mackintosh, Nima Elbagir and Kara Fox contributed reporting.
+CNN’s Ivana Kottasová and Eliza Mackintosh wrote from London.
+CNN’s Yassir Abdullah, Kareem Khadder, Hamdi Alkhshali, Kareem El Damanhoury, Mostafa Salem, Jennifer Deaton, Nima Elbagir, Kara Fox and Jennifer Hansler contributed reporting.

 Comments